everyday-as/gmodstore-java-sdk/docs/AddonCouponsApi.md

 <a name="getAddonCoupon"></a>
 # **getAddonCoupon**
-> InlineResponse201 getAddonCoupon(addonId, couponId, with)
+> AddonCouponResponse getAddonCoupon(addonId, couponId, with)

 Fetch an addon&#x27;s coupon